sotostzam/perceptron/search-algorithms/README.md

     return failure
 ```

-The biggest advantage of the BFS algorithm is that it finds the smallest possible route, meaning the route with the least amount of edges.
+The biggest advantage of the BFS algorithm is that it finds the smallest possible route, meaning the route with the least amount of steps.
 This solution can only be described as best if all edges have the same cost.
 Moreover, the bfs algorithm is considered as "complete", as i will always find a solution if there is one.
 One disadvantage is that the search frontier of the bfs algorithm is increasing a lot in size, which means that it needs a lot more memory space.

 ### Depth-first search

-Like the name of this algorithm suggests, depth-first search (DFS) is an uninformed search algorithm which examines all possible states that exist in the deeper layers of the tree.
-If there is more than one state at the same depth, it randomly chooses the next or picks the one on the left for ease.
+Like the name of this algorithm suggests, **depth-first search** (DFS) examines all possible states that exist at the deepest layer of the tree.
+If there is more than one state at the same depth, the choice is being done randomly or it is also common to choose the one being on the left.

 The search frontier this algorithm uses, is a LIFO stack structure (Last In First Out).
 This means that on each iteration, every new state gets added to the top of the stack, and the search procedure continues with one of them.
 If a node that is attached via an edge has already been discovered, the algorithm ignores it and moves on.